Our Mission & Traditions

 Camp Ta-Kum-Ta provides challenging, extraordinary experiences in a safe and loving environment for children who have or have had cancer and their families.
 Camp exists for Vermont and Northern New York children (including other out-of-state children who are treated in Vermont), at no cost to their families.

-Founded in 1984, Camp Ta-Kum-Ta was established through the efforts of Ted and Debby Kessler and Sheara Billado.
+Camp Ta-Kum-Ta was founded in 1984 through the efforts of Ted and Debby Kessler and Sheara Billado.
 They wished to recreate the mind and body healing experiences that Ted and Debby’s son, Todd, had received at a cancer camp in New York State.

-At the very beginning Camp was just a great idea without a name.
 While in the Pediatric Oncology Unit at the hospital discussing the possibility of a camp where “kids with cancer” can just be “kids”, one of the children still too young to attend exclaimed in frustration “but I want a camp to come ta!”.
-The name was perfect, and eventually she did get her “Camp Ta-Kum-Ta”.
+The name was perfect!
+Eventually she did get her “Camp Ta-Kum-Ta”.
 Today, she is one of the many survivors volunteering on staff!

 Each year Camp Ta-Kum-Ta tries to squeeze in as many life experiences and memories as possible into one magical week.
 Along with traditional camp activities such as swimming, athletics, ropes course, and arts & crafts, Camp Ta-Kum-Ta offers once-in-a-lifetime opportunities such as rock climbing expeditions, hot-air balloon rides, formal dances, and lake cruises.